7.3 Sport, youth fitness and physical activity

 On this page

-Better Outcomes, Brighter Futures: The National Policy Framework for Children and Young People, 2014-2020 (Department of Children and Youth Affairs, 2014) aims to ensure that children and young people are active and healthy, with positive physical and mental wellbeing.
+Better Outcomes, Brighter Futures: The National Policy Framework for Children and Young People, 2014-2020 aims to ensure that children and young people are active and healthy, with positive physical and mental wellbeing.
 Outcome one ‘Active and Healthy’ aims for all children and young people to be physically healthy and able to make positive health choices.

-The National Children's Strategy: Our Children: Their Lives (Department of Health and Children, 2000), states that ‘children will have access to play, sport, recreation and cultural activities to enrich their experience of childhood’.
+The National Children's Strategy: Our Children: Their Lives, states that ‘children will have access to play, sport, recreation and cultural activities to enrich their experience of childhood’.

-The National Guidelines on Physical Activity for Ireland (Department of Health and Children; and Health Service Executive, 2009) sets the target of at least 60 minutes of moderate to vigorous activity every day for all children and young people aged 2-18 years.
+The National Guidelines on Physical Activity for Ireland sets the target of at least 60 minutes of moderate to vigorous activity every day for all children and young people aged 2-18 years.
 This should include muscle-strengthening, flexibility, and bone-strengthening exercises 3 times a week.

-The National Sports Policy 2018-2027 (Department of Transport, Tourism and Sport, 2018) sets out a vision for Irish Sport in 2027.
+The National Sports Policy 2018-2027 sets out a vision for Irish Sport in 2027.
 It notes the drop-off in the numbers of youths engaged in sports after moving into secondary school and aims to reduce this change.
-Its action points include that:
+Its high-level goals include:

-Teenspace: National Recreation Policy for Young People’s (Department of Health and Children, 2007) action points included:
+Teenspace: National Recreation Policy for Young People’s action points included:

 - Local Sports Partnerships will develop programmes to increase participation in physical activity, promote lifelong involvement and address key issues such as gender bias